 Special events on Catalina Island fill the calendar, offering something for everyone, including athletes, foodies, music lovers, film aficionados, wine drinkers, art fans and much more.
 For details visit the Catalina Island calendar of events.

 Choose your accommodations.
 Accommodations on the island range from historic inns to tent camping and just about everything in between.
 Families frequently choose vacation rentals, while couples may opt for an intimate bed and breakfast.
 As you begin to plan your island vacation, choosing where to stay on Catalina should be one of the first decisions you make.

 Once you’ve decided on your perfect Catalina Island vacation accommodation, make reservations as soon as possible to ensure availability.
 How long in advance to make reservations depends on the time of year: while a last-minute trip to Catalina Island may be entirely possible during the winter, in the busier months making reservations up to several months in advance is essential.

 Choose your transportation option.
 Getting to Catalina Island is all part of the fun of an island vacation.

 Most travelers choose to take a ferry to Catalina, which takes just over an hour.
 Catalina Express offers the largest fleet and the most departures, with round-trip transportation available from San Pedro, Long Beach and Dana Point.
 Those living or staying near Newport Beach may opt to the take Catalina Flyer, which offers a daily round trip seasonally from the Balboa peninsula.

-Another alternative for getting to the island is IEX Helicopters, which offers regular service from their heliport in Long Beach as well as charter service from most Southern California airports.
+Another alternative for getting to the island is Maverick Helicopters, which offers regular service from their heliport in Long Beach as well as charter service from most Southern California airports.
 The helicopter ride takes about 15 minutes.